marek7400/Select_Element/README.md

     *   `UNDO`: Reverts the last `HIDE` action.
     *   `SHOW`: Reverts all `HIDE` actions performed in the current session.
     *   `COPY`: Copies the selector to the clipboard in the chosen format.

+**Feature Name:** Manual Selector Input

+**Purpose:** To allow the user to manually type or paste a CSS selector directly into the extension's panel and then treat the found element as if it were clicked by the mouse in picker mode.

+**How it works:**

+1. The user activates the extension.
+2. In the panel's top text area (`#ubo-picker-filter-display`), the user can type any valid CSS selector.
+3. After typing the selector, the user presses the `Enter` key.

+**Behavior upon pressing `Enter`:**

+*   **Success (element found):**
+    *   The extension searches the page for the first element that matches the provided selector.
+    *   If an element is found, the extension enters the "paused" state, exactly as it would after a mouse click on an element.
+    *   A full DOM path (`fullSelectorPath`) to this element is generated.
+    *   All panel controls (the DOM traversal slider, `Inside`, `Similar`, `Short` checkboxes) become active and operate in the context of the found element, allowing for further manipulation and final selector generation.
+    *   The selection highlight correctly follows the element on page scroll.

+*   **No Matches:**
+    *   If the provided selector is syntactically correct but does not match any element on the page, the text area is highlighted with an orange border and a `(0 matches)` message is displayed.
+    *   The extension returns to the active picking mode (crosshair cursor), allowing the user to select an element with the mouse again.

+*   **Invalid Selector:**
+    *   If the entered text is not a valid CSS selector (syntax error), the text area is highlighted with a red border to signal the error.
+No further action is taken.

 ---